klamping/unmanagement/manuscript/hard-work-smart-work.md

-# Hard Work, Smart Work
+# Hard Work vs. Smart Work (0% Productivity Tip #3)

+**Reward hard work, because its visible, not smart work, which appears as laziness**

 It's 8pm on a Thursday night.
 Patrick, one of my software engineers, has just put in a order for pepperoni pizza.
-The delivery person shouldn't have any trouble with the office receiptionist this time; it's the third night in a row he's made the order.
+The delivery person shouldn't have any trouble with the office receptionist this time; it's the third night in a row he's made the order.

-Patrick is stuck trying to catch up on work after a day full of interuptions: Between questions about a project he's on and requests for help with an app he wrote six months ago, he hasn't been able to focus all day.
+Patrick is stuck trying to catch up on work after a day full of interruptions: Between questions about a project he's on and requests for help with an app he wrote six months ago, he hasn't been able to focus all day.
 He knows we're counting on him to get the work done, so he's committed to do whatever it takes, even if it means gaining weight.

 Julie, on the other hand, is at home reading bedtime stories to her 4 year old.
 She just finished *Stick Kid* and is now opening up *I'm Bored*.
 Julie left work at 5pm today and I couldn't help but notice.
 While Patrick is working extra hours to make sure the project is completed on time, Julie rarely stays late.